 What Is Litecoin?

-Litecoin began as a hard fork from Bitcoin, meaning it is a sort of spinoff from the original cryptocurrency that permanently split into its own network.
-It was created in 2011 by Charlie Lee, a former engineer at Google and Coinbase, and is considered to be the second cryptocurrency platform ever developed.
+Charlie Lee, a former engineer at Google and Coinbase, created Litecoin in 2011, and it is considered to be the second cryptocurrency platform ever developed.

 These features have ranked Litecoin in the top ten cryptocurrencies by market capitalization for most of its existence, according to CoinMarketCap.